meleu/tdd-ruby/arrays-and-floats.md

 When we have an array, it is very common to have to iterate over them, and the sum is a good example.
 We need to iterate over each element and add them in an accumulator.

-To iterate over each element of an array we use [the `Array#each` method](https://ruby-doc.org/current/Array.html#method-i-each), and to perform actions with the elements we also pass a block with a parameter (which we learn in the previous chapter).
+To iterate over each element of an array we use [the `Array#each` method](https://ruby-doc.org/current/Array.html#method-i-each), and to perform actions with the elements we also pass a block with a parameter (which we learned in the previous chapter).

 So, to calculate the sum we do this: